Skip to main content

 How does the image compressor work?

-The tool uses your browser's built-in Canvas API to re-encode images at a lower quality setting.
+The Best Answer Hub Image Compressor uses your browser's built-in Canvas API to re-encode images at a lower quality setting.
 When you upload an image, the browser draws it onto an invisible canvas and exports it with your chosen quality level and format.
-Everything happens locally on your computer — no file ever leaves your device.
+Everything happens locally on your computer.
+No file ever leaves your device.

 Is the image compressor free to use?

-Yes, the Image Compressor is completely free with no usage limits, no watermarks, and no signup required.
+Yes, the Best Answer Hub Image Compressor is completely free with no usage limits, no watermarks, and no signup required.
 You can compress as many images as you want, as large as you want, directly in your browser.

 What image formats does the compressor support?